k-e-v-i-n-n-n/frenchtranslator3/README.md

------French to English Translator-----
+-----French/English Translator-----

 Overview

-Welcome to my French to English translator, which can be used to translate between the two languages, as well as store words or phrases you'd like to reference later.
+Welcome to my French/English translator, which can be used to translate between the two languages, as well as store words or phrases you'd like to reference later.

 Translate